CubeCraftGit/cubeforge/CONTRIBUTING.md

-# Contributing to CubeForge Eliza Implmentation
+# Contributing to CubeForge Eliza Implmentation:

 First off, thank you for considering contributing to CubeForge Eliza Implmentation!
 We welcome contributions from everyone, regardless of experience level.